 In recent times there has been a big move towards car manufacturers taking the decision to showcase their latest vehicles beyond the traditional dealership environment.
 Taking vehicles to the public rather than waiting for them to proactively search out the cars online or at the dealership makes perfect sense.
 These mobile structures are a fraction of the cost of traditional bricks and mortar dealerships and have the added advantage of being able to be located in areas which are most likely to contain the ideal customer demographic for the chosen brand.
-Gone are the days of expensive and inflexible long leases.
-You can now take your showroom to your clients.
-The big question is what is right for you and how to best execute this strategy?
-There are various options and we will explore the pros and cons of each option.

 A Pop Up Shop Based in A Retail Environment